perfahlen/BingMaps-Routing-And-Module-Pearls/README.md

-# MSEnterpriseRouting
+#Routing- and module pearls in Bing Maps

-An example repo showing some new routing capabilities
+An example application demonstrating a combination of spatial math and Bing Maps preview routing capabilities.